-Conclusions on Macronutrients and Lipid Enhancement
+Conclusions on macronutrients and lipid valorization

 Conclusions on vitamins

-And these are the vitamins that we should eventually supplement even while "eating Blooness":
+And here are the vitamins we should eventually supplement with even while "eating Blooness":

-- Vitamin C, which can be provided by supplements.
+- Vitamin Cwhich can be provided by supplements.

-Conclusions on Minerals
+Conclusions on minerals

-Minerals in the blue, low-carb, and paleo
+Minerals in the blue, low-carb and paleo diet

 Minerals in a standard diet